jorbDehmel/oak/README.md

 `INCLUDE` is the most important field- It contains the filepaths (relative to the main folder of the repo, IE `./`) of all files which will be directly `include!()`-ed by Acorn at compile-time.

 For instance, the `STD` (standard) library has a central linking file named `std.oak`.
 This file contains `include!` macros for all other files in the package.
 Thus, only `std.oak` needs to linked at compile time- the rest will be taken care of automatically.
 Thus, `std/oak_package_info.txt` has a line reading `INCLUDE = "std.oak"`.

+`SYS_DEPS` is a string containing space-separated packages required to be installed by your operating system.
+For instance, if a package used SDL2 and Git, it would include the line `SYS_DEPS = "SDL2 git"`.

 ## License